All about new renewable fuels

 Repsol's mission focuses on evaluating and guaranteeing that the final gasoline and aviation fuel formulas meet all requirements for marketing and use.

-This project, a firm commitment to using renewable energy to drive sustainable mobility, could reduce CO2 emissions by 510,000 metric tons per year.
+This project, a firm commitment to using renewable energy to drive sustainable mobility, could reduce CO2 emissions by 510,000 metric tonnes per year.

 Types of renewable fuel